Ramirisu/tetris/README.md

 WGPU_BACKEND=vulkan cargo run --release
 ```

-> The OpenGL backend is broken; run with the Vulkan backend instead.
+> The OpenGL backend is broken, run with the Vulkan backend instead.

 ### Windows & MacOS